Torta: Italy

 In Italian, "torta" means either cake or pie, however sweet or savoury.

 The Italian torta is differentiated from crostata by the filling: a crostata has an inconsistent chunky filling, whereas a torta has a consistent filling made of blended ingredients.

 Some wrongly believe that an Italian crust torta is a combination of layered cheeses and tomatoes to be spread onto bread.
 Italian torta is a pie similar to quiche and served as a brunch item.
-However, torta is different than quiche as the crust is mostly made of cheese, not egg.
+However, torta is different than quiche as the filling is mostly made of cheese, not egg.
 The crust can also be made from pizza dough.
 Ingredients vary as there are many variations of this torta.
 Traditional Italian torta usually includes ricotta, parmesan, parsley, and onion.
 There are also variations that contain meat and some that are completely vegetarian.
 These vegetarian torte sometimes contain artichokes and spices for flavor.
 This torta is made in a springform pan instead of a traditional pie pan.